mbs3c/mbs3c.github.io/_posts/2018-05-21-rz-php-serial-killer-writeup.markdown

 ![Challenge Intro]({{ site.baseurl }}/images/rz-serial-stack-trace.png)

-Cleaning this up, we have the following PHP code.
+Cleaning this up reveals the following PHP code.
 This shows the same 'RandomClass' class as exists in the discovered serialized string.
-What if we could inject our own object with arbitrary values?
+What if we could inject our own object with arbitrary values and somehow retrieve the flag?
 In order to do that, we must first understand how the available PHP ['magic methods'](http://php.net/manual/en/language.oop5.magic.php) within the stack trace might assist us.
+Recommended reading for understanding PHP Object Injection will also be linked at the bottom of this post.

-Walking through the PHP code, we first notice two private members (?).
+Walking through the PHP code, first notice two private members (?).
 Immediately following that is the __construct() method.
 This magic method is called on each newly-created object, generally utilized for initialization of some sort.
-Inside the constructor, we see an empty array cast to an object, which is assigned to $this->uStruct.
+Inside the constructor is an empty array cast to an object, which is assigned to $this->uStruct.

 From the PHP documentation, ["If a value of any other type is converted to an object, a new instance of the stdClass built-in class is created.
 If the value was NULL, the new instance will be empty.
 An array converts to an object with properties named by keys and corresponding values."](http://php.net/manual/en/language.types.object.php#language.types.object.casting)

+The next magic method is __set.
+Reading PHP docs, ["__set() is run when writing data to inaccessible properties."](http://php.net/manual/en/language.oop5.overloading.php#language.oop5.overloading.members).
+This looks potentially promising.
+The __get() magic method is also defined here, but what really catches the eyes is the ShowFlag() function.

 {% highlight php linenos %}
 <?php